mamula2023/matching_melodies/README.md

     * `gig` can only be created by organizers
     * `collaboration` can only be created by musicians
     * field `date` is only for gigs. collaborations are meant to be long-term continuous process
+    * after date of `date` has passed, all applications on event will have status changed to `performed`

 5. Get all events or retrieve one by id
     ```